 The structures of social networks can affect the spreading of behaviors [16], [73].
-Usually, in the spreading of behaviors that require only a single interaction, the networks with small-world topologies can spread the behavior farther and more quickly than highly clustered networks, because the former network structure can provide more and faster single interactions; in contrast, in the spreading of behaviors tha investigated the effects of social network structures in the case of health behavior diffusion and found that an individual agent is more likely to adopt a behavior strategy if it received social reinforcement from multiple neighbors in the social network; thus, such behavior spreads farther and faster across clustered-lattice networks than across corresponding random networks.
+Usually, in the spreading of behaviors that require only a single interaction, the networks with small-world topologies can spread the behavior farther and more quickly than highly clustered networks, because the former network structure can provide more and faster single interactions; in contrast, in the spreading of behaviors that need multiple interaction reinforcement, highly clustered networks can better promote the spreading of behaviors, because such network structures can provide more redundant ties that can reinforce the interactions.
+Specifically, Centola [16]